Meera-12-eng/Medical-Pharmacy-Assistant/README.md

 * Replace a healthcare professional.
 * Generate unsupported medical recommendations.

-If the required information is not available in the retrieved knowledge base, the final system should indicate that sufficient information is unavailable rather than hallucinating an answer.
+If the required information is not sufficiently supported by the retrieved medical sources, the system should indicate that the information is unavailable rather than generating an unsupported answer.

 > **Important:** Medication-related decisions should always be made in consultation with a qualified healthcare professional.